Technology-for-the-Poorest-Billion/2024-ideabatic-smirk/www/Daniel/Strap_Research.md

 Things to attach suitcase to back pack - also a thick shell.

 Maybe make a market-research-type table to decide what needs to be bought/modified/strap attachment etc.

-Functions the straps **must** perform:
-* Carry the weight of the full smile >2kg
-* Adjust to fit body size
-* Not significantly increase weight of smile
-  * Should not weigth more than the current backpack design for the larger smile
-* Be padded to provide comfortable fit for health worker
-* Have strong attatchments to smile box

-Functions the straps **could** perform:
-* Provide option for shoulder carrying or backpack carrying
-* Have ability to fit larger smile by same attatchments
-* could carry the weight of the large smile >3.5kg
-* Integrate vaccine recoding cards

-Investigate 2L Water backpacks
-Flight suit record card pocket
-Straps for carrying musical instrument cases - could be off the shelf to reduce manufacturing costs